0x1F9F1/Open1560/docs/methodology.md

 `Open1560.exp` (generated from an empty .def file) is used to disable actually exporting any functions from the exe.

-If replacing a variable is not trivially constructible and destructible, make sure to also remove the original static initializer.
+If replacing a global variable which was not trivially constructible and destructible, make sure to also remove the original static initializer.

 # IDA
 ## Offset (user-defined) - Ctrl+R